 - The Best Travel Earnings: With the Amex Platinum card, earning valuable Membership Rewards points is simple.
 Make your flight and prepaid hotel purchases through Amex Travel and you’ll earn 5 points per $1 spent.

-- The Best Lounge Access: Whether you want to visit a Delta Sky Club when flying Delta, a Priority Pass lounge, or treat yourself to a Centurion Lounge visit, your card will grant you access.
+- The Best Lounge Access: Whether you want to visit a Delta Sky Club when flying Delta, a Priority Pass lounge, or treat yourself to a Centurion Lounge visit, your card will grant you access to over 1,400 lounges.

 - Savor Those Upgraded Hotel Rooms: Enjoy the benefits of complimentary hotel elite status with Hilton Honors and Marriott Bonvoy.